 Originally the site of a 14th century monastery and soon after a retreat for the Portuguese royal family, Penha Longa is situated in the hills between Sintra and Cascais.
 The resort itself is expansive and beautiful, offering all the amenities one would look for in a five-star hotel and spa.

 The Course: As one would expect from a host site of the Portuguese Open this championship course is very well maintained and artfully laid out over and around hills, lakes, and 15th century ruins.
 The course is challenging in its elevation changes, which consequently give you stunning vistas and the opportunity for dramatic shots on each nine of this Robert Trent Jones Jr. Atlantic course.
-If you judge a course by its par threes, this one will not disappoint.
 It is a beautiful park land course, a memorable round, and certainly on my list to revisit.

 Proximity: Given its proximity to Palacio Pena and Sintra’s city center, you won’t run out of things to see and do after your round.
 You will, however, need a car or taxi to get there.

 Rating: For a strictly resort course, Penha Longa is relatively well-valued golf given the quality of the course and the fact that I was not a guest at the hotel.

 Just to the south of Cascais is Oitavos Dunes, a host site of the Portuguese Open and consequently ranked in the top 100 golf courses in the world.
 It was built by the family who had owned the property for over one hundred years and opened in 2010.